fenniless/CashMachineWeekend/README.md

 launches a window on your computer and lets you play with a couple of "banking accounts".
 You should run the app, learn how to use it, so you understand what it does.
 It is not, shall we say, user-friendly.
 So you may find what you have to do to make it work somewhat awkward.

-Then, you should read thru the code seeing how the code actually implements the things you see when you run the code.
+Then, you should read thru the code repository seeing how the code actually implements the things you see when you run the code.
 Find the "main" routine, which is where the app starts up.
 Trace from there to see what code gets called where and when.
 Trace how the operations of the code work.

 Finally, you are to add some new functionality to the app, to make it "more useful, powerful & more rewarding for the user".
 Your effort will be met with promotions, parades, and stock options. (no, just kidding).

 ## Lab Brief